vaimo/composer-patches/docs/DEVELOPMENT.md

 6. `docker-compose exec devbox composer config platform.php <PHP version>`
 7. `docker-compose exec devbox composer require --dev composer/composer:<Composer version> --no-update`
 8. `docker-compose exec devbox composer update`

+> **Note:** Keep in mind that these changes will update composer.json and composer.lock, so take care when committing
+> changes!

+> **Note:** vaimo/composer-changelogs is not supported in all PHP versions, so depending on the PHP version
+> you may need to temporarily drop it from composer.json